domaindrivendev/Swashbuckle.WebApi/README.md

         .EnableSwagger("docs/{apiVersion}/swagger", c => c.SingleApiVersion("v1", "A title for your API"))
         .EnableSwaggerUi("sandbox/{*assetPath}");

+In this case the URL to swagger-ui will be `sandbox/ui/index`.

 ### Additional Service Metadata ###

 In addition to operation descriptions, Swagger 2.0 includes several properties to describe the service itself.
 These can all be provided through the config. interface: